Scientists detect possible new organ in human throat | The Asian Age Online, Bangladesh

 But that's exactly what a group of scientists from the Netherlands believe.
-They said they have discovered a pair of previously overlooked glands that are hidden away in our skulls where the nasal cavity and the throat meet.
+They said they have discovered a pair of previously overlooked glands that are hidden away in our skulls where the nasal cavity and the throat meet, reports UNB.

 The medical researchers first came across the body part, which they propose naming tubarial glands, during a scan designed to look for tumorous growths, reports CNN.